-Interior Design Principal Bernadette Rubio has 20 years of experience in interior and architectural design for projects all over the country and China, from commercial office tenant improvements to hospitality and residential design.
+Interior Design Principal Bernadette Kelly has 20 years of experience in interior and architectural design for projects all over the country and China, from commercial office tenant improvements to hospitality and residential design.
 She joined Weber Thompson in 2012, helping the Interior Design studio grow in size and reputation during the subsequent years.
 In 2016, she was promoted to Principal, and now pilots the firm’s studio of ten interior designers.

 As the daughter of an architect, Bernadette has always loved design.
 Growing up in Chicago, she was captivated by the city’s architecture.
 Later, she helped build her parent’s home on their ranch in Montana, which was her first hands-on construction knowledge.
 This experience, and her father’s influence, inspired her to pursue a Bachelor of Science in Architecture at Portland State University.